hueftl/keep/README.md

   - [ ] initial setup /structure
 - [ ] GraphQL service for API

+## Usage

+### Local usage

+In order to use this monorepo locally, you first need to build the APi:
+`ng run api:build`
+Afterwards it can be run by leveraging the serve command:
+`ng run api:serve`

+With the API running, the frontend has the chance to fetch its data.
+Here also it needs to be built first:
+`ng run keep:build`
+and then you can run it with:
+`ng run keep:serve`

 ## Support

 If you like this repo and want to give something back, you can help me grab a coffee: